 There are several possible causes –

 If you use a detergent ball or net placed in the drum it could get trapped in folds of clothing preventing all the detergent from dispersing properly.
 Make sure it's placed right at the top of the laundry and to the back of the drum.

 This is because some detergents react with minerals in hard water so you need enough of it to soften the water adequately.
 Always use the right amount for the level of soiling and the hardness of your water.

 This is only relevant if you put detergent in the soap dispenser drawer.
 If you have low water pressure then not all the detergent may get flushed into the drum on the initial wash fill.
 This can allow some to be left in the drawer to drip onto the laundry during rinsing.

-Another alternative to prevent this problem would be to switch to liquid detergent – but liquid detergent does not contain any bleaching agents and can result in mould and gunge in the washing machine if used exclusively.
+Another alternative to prevent this problem would be to switch to liquid detergent – but liquid detergent does not contain any bleaching agents and can result in mould and gunge in the washing machine if used exclusively

 Also, this particular washing machine has a hot and cold fill, so if detergent is put in either side on most washes it will still be washed into the drum but the user has been placing detergent in the pre-wash section instead of the main wash side.

-Marks caused by gunge from door seal or drum getting onto laundry
+Marks caused by gunge from door seal

-This photo shows streaks appearing over laundry after being washed.
+This photo (3) shows streaks appearing over laundry after being washed.
 A careful examination showed the streaks to look more like gunge than undissolved washing detergent.

 The user had been seriously under-dosing for some years after moving from a soft water area to a harder water areas and was not putting enough detergent in the machine to prevent limescale and gunge slowly building up.
 See this article for more details – causes of grease, slime and black mould inside washing machines